Small-Business Lending Indicators Dashboard

 Key Takeaways

-• SBA 7(a) lending volume through the first five months of FY2026 stands at $11.78B, down 18% year-over-year, driven by reinstated guaranty fees, a higher SBSS credit score floor (155 to 165), and the reduction of the small loan cap from $500,000 to $350,000.
+• SBA 7(a) lending volume through February 28, 2026 (the first five months of FY2026) stood at $11.77B, down 18% year-over-year, driven by reinstated guaranty fees, a higher SBSS credit score floor (155 to 165), and the reduction of the small loan cap from $500,000 to $350,000.

 • Small banks fund 57% of applicants at the full requested amount compared to 43% at large banks, a 14-percentage-point gap that makes lender selection one of the highest-leverage decisions for small-business borrowers.

-Small-Business Lending Dashboard - March 2026
+Small-Business Lending Dashboard - April 14, 2026

 Indicator Value Direction